irrational-agent/EyeTracking/README.md

 - [x] Refactor training code.
 - [x] Make data load gradually, by batches.
 In this case, much, much less memory is used.
 - [ ] Apply changes to all training files.
-- [ ] Remove database usage.
+- [ ] Remove database usage, at least during training.
 Switch to regular folders (I prefer this for faster training because loading the database each time is terrible).
 - [ ] Separate eye gaze data and eye openness data. (to record data separately.
 Now if you mess up data in the dataset, both gaze and openness data will be bad).
 - [ ] Make converter script use the same environment?
 - [ ] Automate target movement in Unity app.